Hello Planning Mashers!

 For some small or very detailed stamps, you might want to use a qtip to make sure you get the ink out of the hard-to-reach places.

-About storing your stamps, there are millions of ways you can do it so just work with what you have.
+About storing your stamps, there are millions of ways you can do it, so just work with what you have.

-My stamps come in sleeves and I just store them standing up in my Lexington cart, so I can reach them at any time.
-This is a great trick that helps me to actually use my stamps more.
+My stamps come in sleeves, and I just store them standing up in my Lexington cart, so I can reach them at any time.
+This is a great trick that helps me actually to use my stamps more.